 Aptamil Anti-Reflux, Cow & Gate Anti-Reflux and SMA Staydown are all marketed as helping reflux, posseting and regurgitation.

 These milks contain added ingredients, such as corn starch or carob bean gum, which thicken the milk, either on preparation or once in the tummy.
 The manufacturers say that the thicker milk helps it stay in the tummy.

 No. The use of these milks is not supported by the European Society for Paediatric Gastroenterology, Hepatology and Nutrition (ESPGHAN) as there’s no available information on the effect these thickeners have on other nutrients in the milk and how well they’re absorbed.

 Most babies grow out of reflux and many researchers suggest it would be more useful for parents to be given advice and information on how to deal with simple reflux.

-* Online survey of 727 mothers with children under three years old between November and December 2012
+* Online survey of 727 mothers with children under the age of three between November and December 2012